 JESSIE ACHTERHOF, DIRECTOR OF DEVELOPMENT

 Jessie has been with Tower since 2007 and was appointed Director of Development in 2012.
 A graduate of Trinity College in CT, Jessie comes to Tower from the Development Office at Collegiate School in New York City.
-She is the parent of a Tower third grader and fifth grader.
+She is the parent of a Tower seventh grader and fifth grader.